 Step 1: Identify 3 or more comps

-Importantly, the properties you select need to be as similar as possible to the investment property that you are analyzing.
+Importantly, the properties you select need to be as similar as possible to the that you are analyzing.
 This checklist from Mark Ferguson can help you pinpoint properties that will act as very good price reference points.

 You can source comps from any of the following resources:

 - New Silver ARV Calculator

 - Popular websites like Zillow, Redfin, Realtor.com, Trulia & PropStream

 - Search the area, noting all properties with ‘sold’ signs and then investigating further